Polls closed! The signature All-Star Game food will be ...

 The All-Star Game will take place in Philadelphia this summer -- a fitting location for the nation's 250th birthday.
 It's the city where the Declaration of Independence was signed, where the Liberty Bell rang, where the Constitution was first drafted and, maybe most importantly, a town where Americans have feasted on delicious food for decades.

 So, in celebration of this year's Midsummer Classic, Aramark put together four unique, mouth-watering meals.
-The preliminary rounds are over -- the Declaration Dog and the Liberty Stack have been eliminated -- and the final choice is now between the Revolutionary Rib Melt and Betsy's Banana Ice Cream Sundae.
-Vote here to make your voice (and stomach) heard.
+The preliminary rounds finished with the Declaration Dog and the Liberty Stack being eliminated.
+The final choice came down to the Revolutionary Rib Melt vs. Betsy's Banana Ice Cream Sundae.

 MLB was also lucky enough to be in town to see chef Rich Grab, director of culinary innovation at Aramark Sports and Entertainment, put together the four meals in person.
 He toured us through Reading Market Terminal, saying his inspiration for these dishes (and for many others) comes from Dinic's Roast Pork and Beef, Beiler's Doughnuts and many of the other shops in the iconic Philly food plaza.